Teacher Training 1872 to present

 2016: Yr Athrofa: The Institute of Education

-Launched in May 2016, Yr Athrofa has an all-Wales reach and comprises Centres of Research Excellence, The Wales Education Commission and the Professional Learning Partnership – over 100 schools working with UWTSD to develop and deliver a new form of teacher education across Wales
+Launched in May 2016, Yr Athrofa: Institute of Education has an all-Wales reach and comprises Centres of Research Excellence, The Wales Education Commission and the Professional Learning Partnership.
+Yr Athofa is working with over 100 schools to develop and deliver contemporary and innovative forms of teacher education across Wales.